-Week 6: Poverty and

-Week 7 - Perspectives on Charity

-The courses include essay and blog competitions, a changemaker grant programme opportunity, weekly PowerPoints allowing for student-led group discussions, and speaker opportunities from our Founder Cat Davison and our Ghanaian team.

-WEEKLY IIPNA

-STUDENT THOUGHTS OF THE WEEK

-This week's task focused upon exploring signage, asking students to reflect on the decision-making process in the naming of EduSpots' projects, considering references to donors.

-allemma makes very good use of the Its diarmine maries wey, pood use of , sit colonial lens.
-It demonstrates that fer to dismantle the oppressive struct t in place by colonialism, many of wi II erist, ohe must be defiberate with a citian, including samething as seeming innacuous as a sign on a building ' (idanna, Nigeria)

-lightly paradoxical because worship' of Britain could be argued to indicate the residue of British soft powe er Ghanaians, farcing them to remo sign they want to put up because Westerners believe it is wrang from

-to impose bellefs."
-(Anna, Liko

-uld also be understood that the le would like to express the ation for the support from in't see this as acknown

-vaiso get to iconse, Ghana)

-Global Development WEEK 3: POSTCOLONIAL THEORY Broadly speaking, postcoloni al approache broadly speaking, postcolonial approaches to development studies highlight the cultural, social and economic legacies of colonial rule, considering the imposition of ruth-structures of various types that position the previously colonised country in the isolated and inferior role of the 'other'.
-Whilst scholars differ in their approaches, they all highlight the impact of the 'epistemic all highlight the impact of the 'epistemic violence' (the forceful imposition of knowledge) upon the colonized individuals, whether through causing mental illness (see Fanon's The Wretched of the Earth), sustaining continued separation as the 'other' or 'Oriental' (see Said's Orientalism), or leading to a sense of elimenties from their communities and or thrue alienation from their communities and culture (Some, 1994; Adjei, 2007; Adichie, 2007).
-We explored the possibility of using postcolonial theory as a critical lens or tool for analysis.
-READING SUGGESTIONS Dangarembga, T. (1988) Nervous Conditi Fanon, F. (1963) The Wretched of the Earth.
+Week 4: Can we agree upon a clear meaning of Week 5 Sustainable development and climate change Week 6: Poverty and ponds: what are our moral obligations?
+Week 7 - Perspectives on Charity The courses include essay and blog competitions, a changemaker grant programme opportunity, weekly PowerPoints allowing for student-led group discussions, and speaker opportunities from our Founder Cat Davison and our Ghanaian team.
+WEEKLY IIPNA STUDENT THOUGHTS OF THE WEEK This week's task focused upon exploring signage, asking students to reflect on the decision-making process in the naming of EduSpots' projects, considering references to donors. allemma makes very good use of the Its diarmine maries wey, pood use of , sit colonial lens.
+It demonstrates that fer to dismantle the oppressive struct t in place by colonialism, many of wi II erist, ohe must be defiberate with a citian, including samething as seeming innacuous as a sign on a building ' (idanna, Nigeria) slightly paradoxical because worship' of Britain could be argued to indicate the residue of British soft powe er Ghanaians, farcing them to remo sign they want to put up because Westerners believe it is wrang from to impose bellefs."
+(Anna, Liko uld also be understood that the le would like to express the ation for the support from in't see this as acknown act info@eduspots.org to join our online es or visit www.eduspots.org/onlinecourses WEEK 3: POSTCOLONIAL THEORY Broadly speaking, postcoloni al approaches to Global Development broadly speaking, postcolonial approaches to development studies highlight the cultural, social and economic legacies of colonial rule, considering the imposition of ruth-structures of various types that position the previously colonised country in the isolated and inferior role of the 'other'.
+Whilst scholars differ in their approaches, they all highlight the impact of the 'epistemic all highlight the impact of the 'epistemic violence' (the forceful imposition of knowledge) upon the colonized individuals, whether through causing mental illness (see Fanon's The Wretched of the Earth), sustaining continued separation as the 'other' or 'Oriental' (see Said's Orientalism), or leading to a sense of elimenties from their communities and or them alienation from their communities and culture (Some, 1994; Adjei, 2007; Adichie, 2007).
+We explored the pr ssibility of using postcolonial theory as a critical lens or tool for analysis READING SUGGESTIONS Dangarembga, T. (1988) Nervous Conditi Fanon, F. (1963) The Wretched of the Earth.
 Freire, P. (1976) Pedagogy of the Oppressed Wa Thiong'o.
-N. (1986) Decolonising the Mind. cs of Language in African Literature
+N. (1986) Decolonising the Mind. cs of Language in African Liter